JohannesOehm/FhirExtinguisher/README.md

 You can create a link using the GUI and copy it into your R script.

 ### Graphical User Interface
-You can use the GUI, which will be available under `http://localhost:[portnumber]/`.
-There, you can enter your query in the editor on the top using the FHIR Search API and specify the columns in the sidebar.
+You can use the GUI, which will be available under `http://localhost:[portnumber]/`, to download/export a CSV.
+There, you can enter your query in the editor on the top using the [FHIR Search API](https://www.hl7.org/fhir/search.html) and add the columns in the sidebar on the left.

 ![Screenshot](img/Screenshot.PNG)

+Note that the table shown in the GUI **is only a preview based on the first Bundle returned by the server**.
+Note also, that the *Import Resource...* function is providing suggestions based on the Resource's StructureDefinintion, there is **no guarantee of completeness**, and because arrays are handled as single elements, they might be unexpected behaviour.

 # Authors
 * **Johannes Oehm** | (+49) 251/83-5 82 47 | johannes.oehm@uni-muenster.de